What Bit Me?!? (Identifying Bug and Spider Bites)

 #5 – Midge Bites

-However, unlike other flies, midges use saw-like mouthparts to slice into the skin, resulting in quite painful bites and leaving behind tiny welts or blisters.
+However, unlike other flies, midges use saw-like mouthparts to slice into the skin, resulting in quite painful wounds that leave tiny welts or blisters.
 There’s also a decent risk of disease and severe allergic reactions, so a midge attack shouldn’t be taken lightly.

 #6 – Mosquito Bites